 - Mood swings

-Is Khat Addictive?
-Common Withdrawal Symptoms
+Common Withdrawal Symptoms of Khat

 A person who is addicted to khat typically experiences withdrawal symptoms when they stop using it.
 These can range in severity and how long they last depend on the length of time the individual used the drug and how much they normally consumed.
 While many people experience more psychological symptoms related to their moods than physical ones, both can occur.
-Withdrawal symptoms can include:
+Withdrawal symptoms of khat can include: